psymh12/psymh12_ai_cw/README.md

 8. Expand folders and navigate to the Main class inside src folder
 9. Double-click on Main class
 10. Select "Run..." from the Run drop-down menu, and select to run Main

-NOTE: PLEASE IGNORE THE README FOLDER THAT IS INSIDE THE ZIP FILE